 Educational Events

-Join the Parkinson’s Foundation in person or online for the Mid-Atlantic Chapter Parkinson’s Symposium.
-Hear about ongoing research, current treatments, and resources available to help you live your best life with Parkinson’s.
+Join the Parkinson’s Foundation for the Pacific Northwest Parkinson’s Symposium.
+Learn about motor and non-motor symptoms and treatments, hear about research, and find resources to help you live your best life with Parkinson’s.

 COVID SAFETY: The health and safety of our participants, sponsors, volunteers and staff are our top priority.
 We continue to monitor CDC recommendations and will adhere to state and local COVID guidelines in place on the event day.
 Adjustments will be made if necessary.